Carolina Renaissance Festival tickets go on sale this week amid new changes - NewsBreak

 Carolina Renaissance Festival tickets go on sale this week amid new changes

-Festival officials recently announced a list of changes planned to improve traffic conditions that include a major revision of how festival admission tickets will be made available.Too loud?
-That’s an issue Seversville neighbors are dealing with
+Festival officials recently announced a list of changes planned to improve traffic conditions that include a major revision of how festival admission tickets will be made available.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 Tickets are now event date specific, limited in availability per each event date and sold online at the Festival website while each event day ticket supply lasts.